abhynadar/hugo_arcanvas/content/thought/what-to-do-this-christmas.md

 +++

-Find a bible, look for the New Testmanent, read the first four books in the New Testament - Gospel by Mathew, Mark, Luke and John.
+Find a bible, look for the New Testament, read the first four books in the New Testament - Gospel by Mathew, Mark, Luke and John.